 Note: These figures are indicative and cannot be used to determine a particular wage rate.

-Compared to the average of all jobs in Australia, Accountants earn $170 more per week – or $680 monthly.
-Annually, this is equivalent to roughly $72,000 AUD.
+Compared to the average of all jobs in Australia, Accountants earn $200 more per week or $800 monthly.
+At $200 above the average Australian weekly salary, a career in accounting is a good

-81.5% of accountants work full-time, which is significantly higher than the all jobs average rate of 68.4%.
-This means that typically, accountants new to the field will expect to work fulltime throughout most of their career.
-Of those working fulltime, Accountants typically work 39.6 hours per week (just below the 40 hour fulltime average).
+80% of accountants work full-time, which is significantly higher than the all jobs average rate of 66%.
+This means that typically, accountants new to the field will expect to work full time throughout most of their career.
+Of those working full time, Accountants typically work 43 hours per week (compared to the 44 hour full time average).

 A vast majority of accountants fall into the age brackets of 25-34, 35-44 and 45-54.
 However, there is also a slightly higher level of activity in the 65 and Over category compared to the all jobs average, showcasing that Accountancy is a career that can be part of your life even over 65.

-Source: Based on ABS Labour Force Survey, annual average 2017, Cat.
-No. 6291.0.55.003: Customised Report.
-Age profile of workers in this job compared to the all jobs average.
+Source: Based on ABS Census 2016, Customised Report.
+Age profile of workers in this job compared to the all jobs average

 Source: *Job Outlook Government website.
-ABS, Education and Work (2016).
+ABS Census 2016, Customised report.

 The standard level of education for Accountants is overwhelmingly weighted in favour of those holding a bachelor’s degree or above.